UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_4/Lab_4.md

 </div>

 - Click OK on the next Copy dialog which appears to copy the concert.png file into the drawable directory.
-- From the Common category in the Palette, drag the ImageView control to the emulator and centre it below the TextView control at the bottom of the emulator.
+- From the Common category in the Palette, drag the ImageView control to the emulator and center it below the TextView control at the bottom of the emulator.
 - From the Pick a Resources dialog box which appears, choose the concert picture.
 Now click the OK button.
 - With the image selected, click the vertical bar to the right of the contentDescription property in the Attributes pane.
 Select description and then click the OK button.